Battle of Mobile Bay

 The Battle of Mobile Bay of August 5, 1864, was a naval and land engagement of the American Civil War in which a Union fleet commanded by Rear Admiral David G. Farragut, assisted by a contingent of soldiers, attacked a smaller Confederate fleet led by Admiral Franklin Buchanan and three forts that guarded the entrance to Mobile Bay: Morgan, Gaines and Powell.
-Farragut's order of "Damn the torpedoes!
+Farragut's perhaps apocryphal order of "Damn the torpedoes!
 Four bells.
 Captain Drayton, go ahead!
 Jouett, full speed!" became famous in paraphrase, as "Damn the torpedoes, full speed ahead!"